Run of Network vs. Run of Site: Understanding the Key Differences for Ad Campaigns

 RON Example

-A national retailer runs a RON campaign during the holiday season to promote sales.
-The goal is to reach as many online shoppers as possible, regardless of where they browse.
+During the holidays, a big retailer runs a RON campaign to advertise their sales.
+The purpose is to get exposure to as many online buyers as possible, irrespective of what websites they visit.

 ROS Example

-A B2B software company runs an ROS campaign on a leading business technology website.
-Since the target audience consists of professionals interested in tech solutions, ROS ensures the ad reaches decision-makers.
+A B2B software company places ROS ads on a leading business technology site.
+Because the target audience is composed of professionals looking for tech solutions, ROS guarantees the ad will be seen by decision-makers.

 Actionable Tips for Optimizing RON and ROS Campaigns